sclorg/postgresql-container/README.md

 *  **RHEL7 based image**

+    These images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/postgresql-96-rhel7).
+    To download it run:
+    ```
+    docker pull registry.access.redhat.com/rhscl/postgresql-96-rhel7
+    ```

     To build a RHEL7 based image, you need to run Docker build on a properly subscribed RHEL machine.

     ```
     $ git clone --recursive https://github.com/sclorg/postgresql-container.git
     $ cd postgresql
-    $ make build TARGET=rhel7 VERSIONS=9.5
+    $ make build TARGET=rhel7 VERSIONiS=9.6
     ```

 *  **CentOS7 based image**

-    This image is available on DockerHub.
+    These images are available on DockerHub.
 To download it run:

     ```
-    $ docker pull centos/postgresql-95-centos7
+    $ docker pull centos/postgresql-96-centos7
     ```

     To build a PostgreSQL image from scratch run: